rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi-cec-sink-L3-Low-Level_TestSpec.md

 **RAFT Requirements:**
 - RAFT shall initiate the test by reading and validating the LA and PA.
 - RAFT shall initiate the commands to send the CEC OSD command with the string data as read from the hdmicec_sinktest.yml file.
 - RAFT shall provide a means to enter the LA for the test and any other data required during the test.
+- RAFT shall consider reading and give input to the test wherever required.

 **Sequence Diagram**
 ```mermaid